 + + + + + + + +

-Some of Joan’s historical images (like this one!) were probably drawn from an early exploration of the Quennells’ beautifully illustrated History of Everyday Things in England.
+Some of Joan’s historical imaginings were probably drawn from an early exploration of the Quennells’ beautifully illustrated History of Everyday Things in England (sometimes also illustrated by their son Peter as here!)
 For instance she revels in a tongue-in-cheek description of a mediaeval manor house, re-modelled by a recent owner:

 “The kitchen of Edge Place was a modern installation; that is to say, it had been improved by Sir Thomas’s wife, Theodora, after their marriage fifty years earlier.
 The lady came from the ancient Palaeologos family and could trace her forebears clean back to the tenth century, when they were highnesses of Byzantium.
 She wished her food to be properly cooked and demanded a high-class Roman cuisine requiring charcoal braziers instead of an open fire in the middle of the kitchen.”